 One principle of the Law of Attraction that may not be “instinctual” to most people is the “No-Means-Yes” principle.
 Only if one strictly adheres to this principle will one be able to manifest those things that one desires.

-KEYWORDS: aboutness, Abraham-Hicks, attention, beliefs, desires, focusing, happiness, Law of Attraction, LOA, the No-Means-Yes principle, thinking, thoughts.
+KEYWORDS: aboutness, Abraham-Hicks, beliefs, emotions, feelings, focusing, happiness, law of attraction, ‘no-means-yes’ principle, philosophy of mind, psychology, thoughts.

 When people first hear about the idea of the Law of Attraction it may sound very easy and simple: “Just concentrate, or focus, on what you want, and it will manifest”.